Brent crude was down 44c at $91.90 a barrel by while US West Texas Intermediate crude dipped 9c

 England Test captain says he hopes his team has retained their “venom” before the three-match series against SA

 Remarkably easy to travel to and magnificent to behold, the Falls are the top attraction of this Zimbabwean town with decent hotels and outdoor activities

 Karlsruhe — Volkswagen must pay compensation to owners of vehicles with rigged diesel engines in Germany, a court ruled on Monday, in a new setback for the vehicle maker almost five years after its emissions scandal erupted.

 The ruling by Germany's highest court for civil disputes, which will allow owners to return vehicles for a partial refund of the purchase price, serves as a template for about 60,000 lawsuits that are still pending with lower German courts...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.